LavanyaAN21/Wedding-Management-System/README.md

 ## Installation

+## Installation

-1. Clone the repository:
+1. **Clone the repository:**
+   - Clone the repository from GitHub to your local machine or download the zip file.

-2. Set up XAMPP and place the project folder in the `htdocs` directory.
+2. **Set up XAMPP and place the project folder in the `htdocs` directory:**
+   - Download and install XAMPP on your computer.
+   - Start the Apache and MySQL modules in XAMPP to run the web server and database.
+   - Move the cloned project folder into the `htdocs` directory inside your XAMPP installation directory (e.g., `C:\xampp\htdocs`).

-3. Create the database in MySQL using the provided SQL script.
+3. **Create the database in MySQL using the provided SQL script:**
+   - Open phpMyAdmin (typically accessible at `http://localhost/phpmyadmin`).
+   - Create a new database called `wedding_management_system`.
+   - Import the provided SQL script (`database.sql`) into the newly created database.
+This will set up all necessary tables and initial data.

-4. Open the project in your browser to start using the Wedding Management System.
+4. **Open the project in your browser to start using the Wedding Management System:**
+   - In your web browser, go to `http://localhost/your_project_folder` to access the Wedding Management System.
+   - Follow the setup instructions for the initial configuration if required.